CircuitLaunch/DXL/README.md

     # Returns a DXL representing the actuator with the given id
     # If one was previously instantiated, a reference to that one is returned
     # If no actuator with that id exists, returns None
     # If a callback is specified, each actuator will call back with the comm
     # result and error byte.
 The signature of the callback is
     #   def callback(dxl: DXL, commResult: int, errorByte: int)
+    # If a callback is specified for an instantiated DXL, the new one will
+    # replace the old one.
+If None is specified, there will be no change.
-    def getDXL(self, id: int, callback = None)
+     and a minor enhancementdef getDXL(self, id: int, callback = None)

     ############################################################################
     # Disables torque, sets the goal position to the present position, sets